 What are the needs?

-More than 20 million people were affected by natural events from 1980 to 2015.
-High population density and growth, inequality and extreme poverty undermine the capacities of vulnerable communities to cope with disasters.
+Between 1980 and 2015, more than 20 million people in the Caribbean have been affected by disasters.
+High population density and growth, inequality and extreme poverty undermine the capacities of vulnerable communities to cope with natural hazards.

 How are we helping?

 Since 1994, the European Commission has provided over €509 million in humanitarian aid to the region (of which over €353 million were allocated to Haiti).
 This funding has helped respond to disasters, and better prepare populations to disaster risks.

 For 2016 and 2017, the European Commission has allocated more than €17 million to respond to the effects of the drought currently affecting over 6.2 million people in the Caribbean.
 The relief will help decrease the impact of the drought on vulnerable populations’ livelihoods, food security, nutrition and access to health services.

 In 2015 and 2016, the Commission has brought relief and protection to highly vulnerable people from the Dominican Republic who are now displaced in Haiti.
 The focus is on helping non-accompanied minors, facilitating family reunification and providing primary assistance.
 It also helped monitor and respond to the ongoing cholera outbreaks in both Haiti and the Dominican Republic.